 State and territory public health orders are continually being updated to respond to the COVID-19 pandemic.
-With mandatory COVID-19 vaccination now on the discussion table for the aged care sector, it is important that employers review your workplace vaccination policy.
+With COVID-19 vaccination now being mandatory for the aged care sector, it is important that employers review their workplace vaccination policy.

 Your workplace vaccination policy needs to cover how you will manage recordkeeping and privacy.
 It should also include your processes for managing various refusal scenarios and any potential employment pathways, options or outcomes.